 I hope you find this review useful, and I really hope you pick up this book.
 It’s the best-written instructional on the golf swing that I’ve seen.

-If you’re so inclined, you can check out my reviews of the two new sets of irons The Ben Hogan Golf Company has out:
+If you’re so inclined, you can check out my reviews of the excellent irons and wedges from Ben Hogan Golf: